djeada/Vtk-Examples/notes/01_data_types_and_structures.md

 Think of `vtkRectilinearGrid` as “structured, but with stretchy spacing.”
 Topology is still a neat grid, but the points along each axis can be unevenly spaced.
 This matters when your data’s resolution changes by design, common in scientific models where you want more detail in certain regions without paying the cost everywhere else.

-**Do:** use this when you still want the simplicity of a structured grid, but your sampling is non-uniform.
+**Do** use this when you still want the simplicity of a structured grid, but your sampling is non-uniform.
-**Don’t:** confuse this with curvilinear grids, rectilinear still means axes-aligned lines; spacing changes, not direction.
+**Don’t** confuse this with curvilinear grids, rectilinear still means axes-aligned lines; spacing changes, not direction.

 * A regular grid with fixed topology but non-uniform spacing between points.
 * Suitable for data with varying resolution, like in climate or terrain elevation data.